IasonKotakis/IasonKotakis/README.md

 - 🌱 I’m currently learning Docker and Kubernetes

-- ❓ Ask me about anything related to DevOps and related technologies
+- ❓ Ask me anything about DevOps and related technologies

-- ⚡ Fun fact: The first ever domain to be registered, [symbolics.com](https://symbolics.com/), is still in existence today 31 years and 275 million domain names later
+- ⚡ Fun fact: The first ever domain to be registered, [symbolics.com](https://symbolics.com/), is still in existence today, after 31 years and 275 million domain names later

 <br/>